pichillilorenzo/JavaScriptEnhancements/README.md

 - Multi-line comment
 - Single-line comment

-This options works also on multiple selections at once.
+This option works also on multiple selections at once.

 <h4 id="delete-surround">Delete Surrounded</h4>